DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 A workspace contains all the persistent state for a deployment.
 The contents of the workspace directory are stored in `.zip` format in the Glider Gun database (and can be restored / updated as required).

 Since the workspace may contain sensitive information (e.g. `terraform.tfstate`), its data may need to be encrypted while at rest.

+### Workspace storage

+2 options for storing workspace contents:

+* Record-per-workspace in the database
+  Archived workspace contents stored in a `varbinary` column.
+* Workspace storage directory
+  Archive files are stored in this directory (which is shared storage), and their file names are stored in the database.

+Either way, there's a Workspaces API that you can call to initialise / retrieve / update the contents of a given workspace in the appropriate location (i.e. the directory where a given deployment's state / logs live).

 ## Templates